ucsf-web-services/ucsf_pattern_library/readme/INSTALL.md

-# Installing Dependencies for Pattern Library
+# Installing Pattern Library and its Dependencies

 Please install these in the order they are listed